TechSquareInc/intern-playbook/docs/source/fundamentals/overview-ssh.md

 - Transfering inputs from a client to a host.
 - Relaying output back to a client.

 By default, SSH works over TCP port 22 to communicate.
-It encrypts all data excahgned between the client and server, including all credentials, commands, and output.
+It encrypts all data exchanged between the client and server, including all credentials, commands, and output.

 ## Usage

 Basic syntax for connecting would look like: `ssh {USER@REMOTE_HOST}`.
-For example, `ssh tim@example.com` or `ssh chloe@192.168.122.208`.
+- For example, `ssh tim@example.com` or `ssh chloe@192.168.122.208`.
 Additionally, you could specify what port you would like to connect through, `ssh -p 2222 user@host`, or run a single command on a remote system, `ssh user@host 'ls -la'`.
 More information on using `ssh` can be found in the [`ssh` man pages](https://man7.org/linux/man-pages/man1/ssh.1.html).

 ## Authentication